 Whoever enjoys budgeting more can make the budget, but the other partner still has to contribute something.
 Whether they change one line or many, we repeat: They must contribute.

 The budget can still be flexible and change as needed during the month, but both partners should be consulted about big changes.
 Feeling included is important to working as a team on your finances.

 13. ‘Subtle’ Hints Can Help if Your Partner Hates to Budget

 If your partner isn’t on board with budgets, they’ll need a little convincing.

-Patrick desperately wanted her husband to be part of their financial planning, but he wanted her to handle everything.
-So she turned to money-saving guru Dave Ramsey’s podcast.
+Patricia desperately wanted her husband to be part of their financial planning, but he wanted her to handle everything.
+So, she turned to money-saving guru Dave Ramsey’s podcast.